 For our younger scientists, celebrating the seasons means picking out special themes that kids love!
-Snowmen in winter are always popular and our melting snowman activity is always a hit.
-Make a snowman and then watch what happens for fun winter science activities for preschoolers you can do in a classroom group or at home!
+Snowmen in winter are always popular, and our melting snowman activity is always a hit.
+Make a snowman and then watch what happens with a cool chemical reaction for fun winter science activities for preschoolers you can do with a classroom group or at home!

-MELTING SNOWMANYou will want to make these snowman guys and gals in the morning for afternoon play or in the evening for morning play!
-The kids can easily help and mold their own snowmen.
-See an alternative for using little cups below.
+You will want to make these snowmen or snow-women in the morning for afternoon play or in the evening for morning play as they need to time to freeze!
+The kids can quickly help mold their own snowmen.

 - Baking Soda